marshallflax/vision/AWS_Developer.md

 - Automated destruction and recreation of infrastructure
 - Automated diagrams
-- CloudFormation does ordering and orchestration
+- CloudFormation does ordering and orchestration -- but does require manual stack updating
 - Separation of concerns
   - VPC stacks
   - Network stacks